 ** Data not yet available

 Students who accelerate their programs of study and those who transfer into the program after their freshman year may graduate in fewer than four years.

-*** A number of students who entered the program in 2008 or later may still be in the pipeline and making progress toward graduation.
-The percentages at this point are very likely incomplete and may increase as the remaining students in a cohort matriculate.
+*** A number of students who entered the program in any given year may still be in the pipeline and making progress toward graduation.
+The completion percentages for five years for six or more years may increase as the remaining students in a cohort matriculate.